Clara Swain: Early life and education

 Swain was born in Elmira, New York and raised in Castile, New York.
 Her father, John Swain, was of Irish descent and her mother, Clarisa Seavey, carried New England ancestry.
 At age eight, Swain joined the Methodist Church, a decision that would influence her aspirations of assuming a "Christian profession".
 Following her religious studies, at age twenty-one, Swain began teaching private pupils in Castile and subsequently moved to Canandaigua, New York to formally teach at a school.
 There, she developed an interest in medicine by caring for the sick.
 Swain began her medical training at the Castile Sanatorium, under the direction of Dr. Cordelia A. Greene.
 Three years later, she applied and was accepted to the Woman's Medical College of Pennsylvania, graduating in the spring of 1869.

 Working in Bareilly

-Mrs. Thomas, the director of the girls' orphanage of the Methodist Mission in Bairelly, sent out a letter to Mrs. J.T.
+Mrs. Thomas, the director of the girls' orphanage of the Methodist Mission in Bairelly, India, sent out a letter to Mrs. J.T.
 Gracey (a former missionary), requesting for a female physician to aid the village.
 Mrs. J.T.
 Gracey in turn, sent for Dr. Swain.
 Swain accepted the appeal and on November 3, 1869, she sailed from New York and arrived in Bareilly on January 20, 1870.